 This page shows how to set up an Arduino microcontroller board, using an LED module as an example.
-These components, along with many others, are available in the Barobo Arduino Starter Kit (https://www.barobo.com/arduino-and-raspberry-pi-kits, $34.99, classroom bundles available).
-You will also need a computer (Windows, Mac, or Chromebook machine) to connect to the Arduino board using the USB cable that comes in the Starter Kit.
+These components, along with many others, are available in the Barobo Arduino-Compatible Basic Kit and the Arduino-Compatible Starter Kit (classroom bundles available).
+You will also need a computer (Windows, Mac, or Chromebook machine) to connect to the Arduino board using the USB cable that comes in the kits.

 The RGB (“red green blue”) LED module has four pins coming out of it, as shown in Figure 1 below.
 They are labeled “B”, “G”, “R”, and “-“, standing for blue, green, red, and ground.